 Outside the Office

 Travel is at the top of the list.
-Kim has seen Italy via scooter, enjoyed snorkeling in Mexico and is excited to attend one of the matches in the upcoming 2015 London Rugby World Cup.
+Kim has seen Italy via scooter and enjoyed snorkeling in Mexico.